josh-gleason/josh-gleason.github.io/_posts/2020-09-24-dataless-model-selection.markdown

  - [Murdock, Calvin, and Simon Lucey.
 "Dataless Model Selection with the Deep Frame Potential."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2020.](https://openaccess.thecvf.com/content_CVPR_2020/html/Murdock_Dataless_Model_Selection_With_the_Deep_Frame_Potential_CVPR_2020_paper.html)

-*Disclaimer: This post is a representation my interpretation and opinions of the aforementioned work and should not be taken, in any way, to represent the opinions or views of the original authors.*
+*Disclaimer: This post is a representation of my interpretation and opinions of the aforementioned work and should not be taken, in any way, to represent the opinions or views of the original authors.*

 ### Overview